South Yorkshire Local Resilience Forum

-The Local Resilience Forum brings together all agencies with a significant role to play in responding to and recovery from the effect of emergencies, and was formed to meet the requirements of the Civil Contingencies Act 2004.
+The South Yorkshire Local Resilience Forum (LRF) brings together all agencies with a significant role to play in responding to and recovering from the effect of emergencies in the county, and was formed to meet the requirements of the Civil Contingencies Act 2004.

 The Civil Contingencies Act defines emergencies as: Any event or situation which threatens serious damage to human welfare in a place in the United Kingdom, the environment of a place in the United Kingdom, or war, or terrorism, which threatens serious damage to the security of the United Kingdom.

-These Category 1 and 2 responders work together under the remit of the SYLRF to minimise community risk and where emergencies occur respond collectively in the most appropriate manner.
+Category 1 and 2 responders work together under the remit of the South Yorkshire LRF to plan and prepare for localised incidents and emergencies, working to identity potential risks and produce multiagency emergency plans to either prevent or mitigate the impact of incidents.
+Where emergencies do occur, the agencies in the LRF respond collectively in the most appropriate manner.